CHOREOGRAPHY

 Despite being mostly used in a relation to a dance today, choreography can be also defined as an organization of movement, what I like more as a definition.

-After moving partly to the Europe for about five years ago, I was confronted with what I can name after long considerations, another choreography, or medieval choreography, comparing to industrial choreography of Kyiv, where grew up.
+After moving to Germany and lately to Poland, I was confronted with what I can name after long considerations, another choreography, or medieval choreography, comparing to industrial choreography of Kyiv, where grew up.
 Only now I realize, how my "occasional" flaneuring through the streets of Kyiv was automated and based already on body memory.

 My biggest challenge in Europe surprisingly appeared to be middle-size cities with no underground/metro, cities that preserved it's initial medieval structure, like Wroclaw, but not only.
 Wroclaw is even more complicated case, because city historically has nomadic identity, like all border cities, so Polish, German and Czech states as long as European Empires and other conglomerates adjusted the city structure in it's own manner that makes it extremely fragmented and out of any general logic either city plan.